Miyoko Grine-Fisher - Cello

 Miyoko Grine-Fisher, cello instructor, has been teaching cello for over ten years, and has been a member of the Lawrence Academy of Music faculty since 2003.
 In addition to her private studio teaching, Ms. Grine-Fisher is the director of the Academy's Chamber Music Odyssey camp and teaches string pedagogy at Lawrence University Conservatory of Music.

 Ms. Grine-Fisher is currently the assistant principal cellist and managing director of the Oshkosh Symphony Orchestra.
 She is also a sponsored chair recipient in the Green Bay Symphony Orchestra.

-Ms. Grine-Fisher graduated Phi Beta Kappa with a B.M. in cello performance and a B.A. in east Asian studies from Oberlin College and Conservatory.
+Ms. Grine-Fisher graduated Phi Beta Kappa with a B.Mus. in cello performance and a B.A. in east Asian studies from Oberlin College and Conservatory.
 While attending Oberlin, she studied with Peter Rejto.
-Ms. Grine-Fisher obtained her masters degree in cello performance from the San Francisco Conservatory of Music under the instruction of Jean-Michel Fonteneau.
+Ms. Grine-Fisher obtained her master's degree in cello performance from the San Francisco Conservatory of Music under the instruction of Jean-Michel Fonteneau.
 While attending SFCM, she was a faculty member of the conservatory's outreach program and helped develop a new after-school strings program for inner city schools.

 Ms. Grine-Fisher was a scholarship recipient numerous summers at the Meadowmount School of Music (1991-1993) and the Aspen Music Festival (1994-1998).
 During recent summers, Ms. Grine-Fisher was a faculty member for Arts Education for Children Group in Maui and Lakeside Strings Association in Michigan.